bee-san/diss/Submit/LessonMarkDown.md

 # What is reinforcement learning?
 Reinforcement learning is similar to how we humans learn.
 When we want to learn how to open a jar, we repeatedly try to open it in many different ways.
 First clockwise, then anti-clockwise, maybe we'll use a tea towel or our shirts to get a better grip.
-Eventually, after trial and error we know how to open a jar.
+Eventually, after trial and error, we know how to open a jar.

-Reinforcement lerning is the same.
+Reinforcement learning is the same.
 The machine repeatedly tries one thing after another until it gets it right.

-For example, if we have a maze where the machine has to go from one side to the other, the machine will bump and get lost millions of times before it eventually learns how to complete the maze, and even the fastest way through the maze.
+For example, if we have a maze where the machine has to go from one side to the other, the machine will bump and get lost millions of times before it eventually learns how to complete the maze and even the fastest way through the maze.

 # What is an agent?
 The agent is the little person that explores the maze!
 We traditionally call them agents, because we tell them to accomplish something and they do it.
 And also, universities prefer agents over "tiny computerised humans".